Simoerk/BachelorProjectCode/README.md

 Folders:
 data - all data used by the applications and utilities.
+To make muniData.csv run utils.dataExtractor.
 DifferentialApplication: The different DifferenetialApplications
 experiments: experiments on differing aspects of the implementation
 Mechanisms: implementations of differentially private mechanisms